-You can immediately email data directly from an Explore, Look, or dashboard using the Send option.
+You can immediately email data directly from an Explore, a Look, or a dashboard using the Send option.
 This lets you send data right away, without setting up a schedule.
 In the case of an Explore, you can send a query immediately, without having to save the query to a dashboard or a Look.

-After choosing Send from the gear menu, choose Email in the Where should this data go section to see the email options:
+After choosing Send from the gear menu, choose Email in the Where should this data go? section to see the email options:

 Naming Your Delivery

 Give the content a unique title in the Title field.
 The title is used for the email's subject line, and as part of the file name if you select a format that uses an email attachment.

 In the Where should this data go? section, choose Email.
 Your data or visualization will be delivered to a list of email addresses you specify.

 In the Who should it be emailed to section, enter the email addresses of the recipients.
 Enter a single email address, or multiple addresses separated by commas, and click Add.
 Those emails' domains must be allowed by your Looker admins.
 If the recipient is another Looker user, that person will have the option to link back to the Look or dashboard from the email.

 Click Include a custom message to add a customized message in the body of the email.

 You can also set the data delivery to run as if you had run the query yourself.
 If you are a Looker admin, you can set the data delivery to run for each recipient as if they had run the query themselves.
 You can set this in the Advanced options section as described on the Managing Business User Features documentation page.

 Formatting the Data